How To Hire Great Online Teachers

 7. Individualise Your Teacher Recruitment Practices

+Even though it can be challenging when recruiting teachers in big volumes, it really can make a big difference to take an individualised approach.
 In a Mattersight survey, 80% of respondents said that they would choose one job over another based on the personal interactions during the job interview.

 Prioritise Your Recruitment Strategy